Jieyab89/OSINT-Cheat-sheet/README.md

 - [TrickyStore](https://github.com/5ec1cff/TrickyStore) This module is used for modifying the certificate chain generated for android key attestation
 - [susfs4ksu-module](https://github.com/sidex15/susfs4ksu-module) An addon root hiding service for KernelSU
 - [Powershell-Scripts-for-Hackers-and-Pentesters](https://github.com/Whitecat18/Powershell-Scripts-for-Hackers-and-Pentesters) An List of my Powershell scripts, commands and Blogs for windows Red Teaming.
+- [Sn1per](https://github.com/1N3/Sn1per) Discover hidden assets and vulnerabilities in your environment pentesting toolkit
+- [Pulse-MCP-Awesome list tool and guide](https://www.pulsemcp.com/servers/himanshusanecha-osint-toolkit) List tools for information gathering network reconnaissance and more offensive security
+- [kitploit](https://kitploit.com/) A website contain IT Security news and how to exploit

 Social Engineering (Social E)